House Extension Cost

 Cost of House Extension Removal

 If there is already an extension on your home, but you are not happy with it then you have two options.
-You can either replace the existing extension, or you can remove it.
+You can either replace the existing extension or remove it.

 Removing an extension can be a big job, depending on the type and how it is integrated into your home.
 If the roof of the extension is joined to the main house, then you will need the services of a roofer to fix the main roof when you are done.